Javastro/astrogrid-legacy/tools/fitstosql/src/deps/ReadMe.txt

 This program is desiged to generate simple sql from a list of fits files to be used to insert into a database.
-You will find in this same directory a sqlgen.props that has a few properties to customize the sql.
+You will find in this same directory a sqlgen.props that has properties to customize the sql.
 To run the program:
 Unix/Linux/Max
 ./generate.sh -file {filename} {tablename}